LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 ### Previous and next horizontal context

-True structural siblings are always horizontal peers, even when malformed heading markup gives those siblings different authored ranks.
-When the active context has an authored heading level, add nonempty contexts under other parents when they are heading-backed and occupy the same canonical hierarchy depth.
-Their authored H1–H6 ranks do not have to match.
-For example, Recommendations may be associated with an authored H2 while `Current level-three context` is an H3; they are horizontal peers when both are at canonical hierarchy level 3.
-Conversely, two authored H2 regions at different canonical depths are not horizontal peers merely because their tags match.
-A semantic region associated with a heading is heading-backed and retains that heading's rank as metadata, but rank does not define the horizontal lane.
+When the active context is heading-backed, its authored H1–H6 level defines the horizontal lane.
+The lane contains every nonempty heading-backed context at the same authored level in the active navigation root, ordered by document order.
+Structural parentage and inferred tree depth do not split that lane.
+Thus an H3 under one H2 can move horizontally to an H3 under another H2, while an intervening H2 is skipped.
+A semantic region associated with a heading inherits that heading's authored level and participates in the same lane.

 When the active context has no heading level, horizontal movement uses only the nonempty children of its structural parent.

+Malformed heading ranks are preserved rather than silently repaired.
+Heading order problems belong to accessibility auditing; they do not cause horizontal navigation to reinterpret an H2 as an H3 or vice versa.

 Horizontal movement does not wrap.
 At the first or last context in the active lane, keep focus and context unchanged and announce the boundary.